ZuhaU/Lung-Cancer-Classification-from-Chest-CT-Scan-Images-Classical-ML-vs-ANN-/README.md

 * pandas / numpy
 * matplotlib / seaborn

+## Results

+Logistic Regression achieved the best performance with 98.12% test accuracy, followed by SVM and Random Forest at 92-95%.
+The ANN reached 91.13% accuracy.
+Classical ML models outperformed the ANN on this dataset, showing that for small, structured medical imaging datasets, traditional models remain highly competitive.

 ## Files Included

 * ChestCTScanClassfication.ipynb

 Detailed documentation, methodology, and results are available directly in the project notebook.